Our Ultimate Guide to Hotels in Hawaii Using Points

 Within each loyalty program, you’ll find that the points per night rate can vary greatly depending on the season or cash value of the hotel.
 Today, we’re sharing our favorite hotels that span from low-cost to high-cost (in points).

-For more information about each of these loyalty programs, be sure to check out our blog post, “Loyalty Programs, Transfer Partners, and Award Charts.”
+For more information about each of these loyalty programs, be sure to check out our blog post, Loyalty Programs and Transfer Partners.

-Note: at the time of writing, the hotel categories and points required were accurate.
+Note: At the time of writing, the hotel categories and points required were accurate.
 Changes occur and dynamic pricing can happen based on popular dates.
 Be sure to check your own dates and confirm rates for you.

 Hyatt

-You guessed it—we’re starting off with one of our favorite hotel rewards programs, Hyatt.
+You guessed it — we’re starting off with one of our favorite hotel rewards programs, Hyatt.
 Not only are there several ways to earn Hyatt points, but they have a generous award chart that gives you the ability to maximize the value of your points.

 How to Earn Hyatt Points